javaGuruBY/rpaS3/homework/english/kaydunov/lecture1/task1.md

 2 How old are you? - I am thirty old.
 3 Where do you live? - I am from Belarus, Gomel.
 I live in a private house.
 4 What do you do? - I am a programmer.
 5 What do you like doing in your free time? - I like latina dance.
-I playing the football.
+I like to play football.
 6 Would you like to be a programmer?
 Why? - I like to be a programmer because it is cool, is constant self-study, is automation of routine, is blockchein, is robots, augmented reality, is project "Venera", is "Ilon Mask".
 Yes, I heard, what Java using in space rocket.
 Programing is future.
 7 Did you learn English before?
 Would you like to improve your English?
 What is the hardest thing about learning English?
 Yes, I learn English before.
-I wont improve my speaking English.
+I want to improve my spoken language.
 The hardest thing about learning English is speaking English.
 I don't have humman for speaking English.
 I believe that I will succeed.